chiubaca/notes/permanent-notes/leaning-into-the-vibes.md

 title: Leaning into the vibes
 publish_date: 2026-01-07
 last_updated: 2026-01-08
-description: Reflections embracing AI with side project
+description: Reflections on embracing AI with a side project
 status: live
 tags:
   - ai